 Self-care exercises such as deep breathing, meditation, and exercise are important for maintaining your mental health, and Fisher’s yoga club is still meeting virtually and gives students an outlet to practice these exercises in a group.
 According to Healthline, several studies have shown that yoga decreases anxiety and depression.
 Many yoga instructors also claim that there is a certain kind of collective positive energy from group practice that you would not experience practicing on your own.

 Yoga not your thing?
 According to Dr. Weiner, just connecting with others can also reduce anxiety and depression, and there are many other student organizations that are meeting virtually that you can choose from.
 Meeting other like-minded people who share your interests and socializing them regularly is always a great way to both have something to look forward to and build a support network, both of which are important to mental well-being.
-You can find a list of student organizations here

 3. Stay Connected with Your Professors